yomyoms/SillyTavern-MoonlitEchoesTheme/README.md

 A heartfelt thank you to everyone who has supported and contributed to this project.

-- Thank you ceruleandeep for your early support in the SillyTavern Discord—this all started because of you.
+- A big thank you to ceruleandeep for your early support in the SillyTavern Discord—this all started because of you.
-- Thank you IceFog72 for encouraging me to create SillyTavern themes and for developing [SillyTavern-CustomThemeStyleInputs](https://github.com/IceFog72/SillyTavern-CustomThemeStyleInputs), which saved me a lot of hassle in the early stages.
+- Huge thanks to IceFog72 for encouraging me to create SillyTavern themes and for developing SillyTavern-CustomThemeStyleInputs, which saved me a lot of hassle in the early stages.
-- Thank you Bronya-Rand for your open-source work—I learned a lot from your SillyTavern extension and took inspiration from its feature layout.
+- Much appreciation to Bronya-Rand for your open-source work—I learned a lot from your SillyTavern extension and took inspiration from its feature layout.
+- Thanks to vesper—I drew inspiration from your custom themes when designing the Ripple message style.

-Finally, a huge, huge thank you to Wolfsblvt and Cohee for adding i18n support for third-party extensions in SillyTavern.
+Finally, endless gratitude to Wolfsblvt and Cohee for adding i18n support for third-party extensions in SillyTavern.
 This has greatly improved the experience for non-English users, and I truly appreciate it!

 ## License
 AGPLv3